Mermaid: Japanese folklore

+Indian, Southeast Asian, and Polynesian folklore

-In Thailand, Suvannamaccha is a daughter of Tosakanth appearing in the Thai and other Southeast Asian versions of Ramayana.
+In Hinduism, Suvannamaccha (literally "golden mermaid") is a daughter of Ravana who also appears in the Thai and other Southeast Asian versions of Ramayana.
 She is a mermaid princess who tries to spoil Hanuman's plans to build a bridge to Lanka but falls in love with him instead.

 In Cambodia, she is referred as Sovanna Maccha, a favorite for Cambodian audiences.